merledu/BURQ-IDE/README.md

 20. sudo apt install Zlib             #This may or maynot work as the mirror seems missing
 21. sudo apt-get install tree
 22. sudo apt-get install sip
+23. sudo apt install rxvt-unicode
-23. sudo apt-get install QScintilla
+24. sudo apt-get install tmux          #Optional as the rxvt terminal handles the process

 ## Cloning the GCC COMPILER